 Often, however, the only adjustment is the insertion of the name, date and possibly other master data such as address or date of birth.
 That is why this process is also perfectly suited for automation.
 This is exactly what we are currently implementing for a client company.
 By filling out a digital personnel questionnaire, we receive all relevant data.
 On the one hand, this generates a document for the HR department, and on the other hand, the relevant data is temporarily stored.

 In the next step, the necessary documents are filled in and transferred to a software for digital signatures.
-There, both the authorised persons on the employer's side and the employees can sign.
+There, both the authorized persons on the employer's side and the employees can sign.
 Afterwards, the data is deleted wherever it is no longer to be stored.

 Onboarding new employees is a universal process that affects almost all companies.
 There are recurring documents that are the same for all team members and must be available at fixed times.
 That's why the process is perfect as an automation example.
 If you want to know more, you can find out more about automated onboarding here.